qlrd/miniscript-presentation/main.typ

 == Type system

 #align(horizon)[
-    @bip379 defined a correctness type system for Miniscript to model properties and its requirements:
+    BIP379 define a correctness type system for Miniscript to model properties and its requirements:

     - Correctness;
     - timelock mixing;